 - Innovative activities that might not happen without the Foundation’s support

-Annual Foundation Grants are awarded on an annual basis in May of each year to communities within District #69.
+Community Foundation Grants are awarded on an annual basis in May of each year to communities within District #69.

 District #69 encompasses the area of the east coast of Vancouver Island, stretching from the Lantzville overpass northeast along the coast, to Cook Creek and southeast to Cameron Lake.
 It includes the communities of Nanoose, Errington, Parksville, Qualicum Beach, Coombs, Whiskey Creek, Qualicum Bay, Bowser, Dashwood, Horne Lake, Deep Bay and Lasqueti Island.